-So far, the FFT has produced more than 48 million pieces of feedback so far – and the total rises by around 1.2 million more every month – making it the biggest source of patient opinion in the world.
+So far, the FFT has produced around 55 million pieces of feedback so far – and the total rises by around 1.2 million more every month – making it the biggest source of patient opinion in the world.
 Scores so far have told us that at least nine out of ten patients would recommend the NHS services they used to their loved ones.
 Patient comments also identify areas where improvements can be made so that providers can make care and treatment better for everyone.

 See our section on Implementing FFT Guidance for details of how the FFT works.

 The feedback gathered through the FFT is being used in NHS organisations across the country to stimulate local improvement and empower staff to carry out the sorts of changes that make a real difference to patients and their care.

 While the results will not be statistically comparable against other organisations because of the various data collection methods, FFT provides a broad measure of patient experience that can be used alongside other data to inform service improvement and patient choice.
 The latest data is published every month.

 Publishing results of the Friends and Family Test

 The Friends and Family Test for staff

 Since April 2014, all NHS trusts providing acute, community, ambulance and mental health services in England have also been required to implement the FFT for staff.
 Guidance to support organisations administering the Staff FFT is published on the Staff Friends and Family Test page.